 3. organizes administration bureaucratically, that is, in the form of rule by specialized officials.2

-This is clearly the modern bureaucratic state.
-But St. Augustine had a more pointed view than the practical politician Norman Tebbit or the social philosopher Jürgen Habermas.
+But we do see the entry of the fateful word “bureaucratically” in the German understanding of the state.
+In contrast, St. Augustine had a more pointed view than the practical politician Norman Tebbit or the social philosopher Jürgen Habermas.

 Justice being taken away, then, what are kingdoms but great robberies?
 For what are robberies themselves, but little kingdoms?
 The band itself is made of of men; it is ruled by the authority of a prince, it is knit together by the pact of confederacy; the booty is divided by the law agreed upon.
 If, by the admittance of abandoned men, this evil increases to such a degree that it hold places, fixes abodes, takes possession of cities, and subdues peoples, it assumes more plainly the name of a kingdom, because the reality is now manifestly conferred on it, not by the removal of covetousness, but by the addition of impunity.3